sourcecred/docs/docs/setup/FAQ.md

 ### Error: need at least one interval

 This error means there are no nodes are present.
-Check that you have at least one bundled plugin specified in the `sourcecred.json`
+Check that you have at least one bundled plugin specified in the `sourcecred.json`.
+If you do already, then refer to the below `No outflow from seed; add cred-minting nodes` solution for this error as well.

 ### No outflow from seed; add cred-minting nodes